-San Diego's beaches and coastal communities are what define the city.
+San Diego's beaches and coastal communities define the city.
 It's a reflection of the San Diego lifestyle and attitude—laidback and loving life.
 From the border of Mexico up to Camp Pendleton lies many beach neighborhoods in San Diego, and each of these beach communities has its own unique personality and attraction.
 From the funky neo-hippie aura of Ocean Beach to the cool, upscale vibe of Del Mar, San Diego's beach communities and towns have something for everyone.
 Here is a roundup of San Diego's beach neighborhoods and cities, traveling south to north.

 Imperial Beach is the most southwesterly town in the United States, and it's probably the most low-key and unassuming of San Diego's beach communities.
 Imperial Beach is an ideal surfing spot, with four miles of sandy beachfront.
 The immediate beach area isn't nearly as commercial as other beach towns, so if you're looking for hot action, Imperial Beach isn't your destination.
 But if you want a mellow day at the beach, this is the place.

-Don't miss: A stroll along the Imperial Beach Pier, the central point of the beach.
+Don't miss: Stroll along the Imperial Beach Pier, the central point of the beach.

 Well, what more can you say?
 Coronado Beach was voted the Top Beach in the United States for 2012 by Dr. Stephen Leatherman, also known as Dr. Beach, in his annual survey.
 And rightly, so, because living in this little upscale city across the San Diego Bay Bridge is quite idyllic.
 It's a veritable Mayberry with quiet streets, manicured lawns, and pricey oceanfront mansions.
 If you want that rowdy beach life to go with your beach, Coronado is not your place.
 But if you want a wholesome smalltown vibe, head to Coronado.